 Handling difficult conversations with employees

 With Immersive Learning, retail store managers can practice interpersonal skills and leadership tactics to better handle difficult situations and tough conversations.
 They learn how to recognize and respond to situations in appropriate ways that diffuse problems and circumvent challenges.
-A key benefit of using VR for training is that they can play back their response to the situation, they’re more aware of their language and the impact they have on employees.
+A key benefit of using VR for training is that they can play back their response to the situation, so they’re more aware of their language and the impact they have on employees.

 Training store workers how to react in rare emergency situations such as store robberies has always been tricky.
 You can present them with a list of protocols and conduct role-playing exercises, but it’s impossible to predict how an employee might react in a real-life emergency situation — except with VR, which gives employees real-time experience of armed robbery.

 I would describe this as probably one of the most emotional trainings that I’ve ever experienced.Urooj, General Manager, Verizon store

 Rollout out of new equipment

 Introducing new technology and equipment to the retail floor presents a conundrum.
 Mastery requires practice, but obtaining that practice live in front of customers compromises service.
-VR can realistically simulate practice before associates hit the store floor so they’re confident in their skills with the equipment.
+Using VR for training, retailers can realistically simulate practice before associates hit the store floor so they’re confident in their skills with the equipment.
 It also helps retailers get the most out of technology innovation and competitive advantage with quicker and more consistent rollout.

 Walmart reduced an 8-hour training module to 15-minutes – 96% less time.
 Watch video below to learn more.